wondifraw/fraud-detection-for-e-commerce-and-bank-transactions/README.md

 ## Requirements

 - Python 3.8+
-- See `requirements.txt` for all Python dependencies.
+- All dependencies are pinned in `requirements.txt` for reproducibility.

 ## Installation